Refyled/cellServer/README.md

 > p2.login('eljew').join('aok');
 ```

-To watch the game, a sample view is found in
+To watch the game from a terminal, use the sample view found in
 [view.js](https://github.com/opeltre/cellServer/blob/main/view.js).

 ```